w3c/wai-curricula/content/content-author/structure.md

 * Short Answer Questions &mdash; Ask students about different uses of paragraphs and lists.
 Assess how students recall different uses of paragraphs and lists.
 * Practical &mdash; Give students a set of related items where numbering matters and a set of related items where numbering does not matter.
 Ask them to provide the correct type of list for each..
 Assess how students use ordered and unordered lists.

+{% include excol.html type="end" %}

+{% include excol.html type="start" %}

+### Topic: Orientation and Navigation

+{% include excol.html type="middle" %}

+[Intro paragraph TBD]

+#### Learning Outcomes for Topic

+Students should be able to:

+* explain how people with disabilities rely on meaningful content sequence, tables of contents, and orientation methods to navigate content
+* provide tables of contents to:
+  * give a summary of the overall content structure
+  * help users navigate to parts of the content
+* ensure availability of methods for users to move back and forth through long passages of content, for example using:
+  * tables of contents
+  * links to get back to the top of the content and to the top of specific sections
+  * methods to move from a footnote to its content and from its content back to the footnote
+* identify related requirements for designers and developers to support visual and non-visual perception and operation of orientation and navigation methods

+#### Teaching Ideas for Topic

+Optional ideas to teach the learning outcomes:

+* Demonstrate use of assistive technologies to navigate through long passages of text.
+Explain that several groups of users rely on orientation and navigation methods to understand where they are in the content and to move back and forth through different content sections.
+* Show examples of tables of contents.
+Explain that they provide a summary of the overall structure of the whole piece of content.
+They also enable users to get to the specific sections they are interested in.
+* Discuss the use of methods to get back to the table of contents, for example “Back to top” links at the end of each section.
+Explain that these help keyboard users get back to the table of contents when they are finished reading a specific section.
+Otherwise they would have to tab back through the whole document, which creates a poorer user experience.
+* Show examples of document footnotes.
+Explain that keyboard users need methods to move from the footnote to its contents and to move back from the footnote contents to the text.
+Explain that providing the footnote and its contents is an author’s responsibility, defining the appearance and operation of the footnote is a designer’s responsibility, and implementing the footnote is a developer’s responsibility.

+#### Ideas to Assess Knowledge for Topic

+Optional ideas to assess knowledge:

+* Short Answer Questions &mdash; Ask students about different methods to help users orient and navigate long passages of text.
+Assess how students recall methods to help users orient and navigate long passages of text, including tables of contents and “Back to top” links.
+* Practical &mdash; Ask students to provide the table of contents for a document.
+Assess how students provide the table of contents for a document.
+* Practical &mdash; Ask students to collaborate with other team members to provide accessible footnotes.
+Assess how students collaborate with other team members to include methods for users to move back and forth through the footnotes and its contents.

+{% include excol.html type="end" %}

 {% include excol.html type="all" %}